-'Wow, this song sounds just like The Japanese House', we thought when we finally made it through the second episode (side two of the first tape) of 13 Reasons Why last night, before realising that it was in fact The Japanese House.
-We first met the London-based singer and producer -- whose IRL name is Amber Bain -- a year and a half ago when we took her for coffee/one of her very first interviews, later introducing you lot to "the musician responsible for the Imogen Heap-like vocoder harmonies currently weaving their way around your heart".
+"Wow, this song sounds just like The Japanese House," we thought when we finally made it through the second episode (side two of the first tape) of 13 Reasons Why last night before realizing that it was in fact The Japanese House.
+We first met the London-based singer and producer — whose IRL name is Amber Bain -- a year and a half ago when we took her for coffee/one of her very first interviews, introducing you all to "the musician responsible for the Imogen Heap-like vocoder harmonies currently weaving their way around your heart."

-A key member of the Dirty Hit Records family to which her equally talented girlfriend Marika Hackman was once signed, she's still very much doing that.
-Amber has had a productive few years, putting out three water-based EPs Pools To Bathe In, Clean, and Swim Against The Tide, and touring extensively -- she's currently on a trip up and down the UK, playing London's Koko tomorrow night (Wednesday 17th) before heading to the south coast for everyone's favourite party by the beach that is The Great Escape.
+A key member of the Dirty Hit Records family alongside her equally talented girlfriend Marika Hackman, she's still very much doing that.
+Amber has had a productive few years, putting out three water-based EPs (Pools To Bathe In, Clean, and Swim Against The Tide) and touring extensively around the UK.

 Heading inland and to another state of mind, Amber's forthcoming EP Saw You In A Dream promises a look into the workings of her subconscious, which brings us to the fun stuff!
-Calling on director Lucy Tcherniak and Jason Baum -- who also helped realise Kendrick's Humble -- Amber wanted the music video for the title track to emulate the feeling of drifting between multiple dreams via a series of old Hollywood style sets.
+Calling on director Lucy Tcherniak and Jason Baum — who also helped realize Kendrick Lamar's "Humble" — Amber wanted the music video for the title track to emulate the feeling of drifting between multiple dreams via a series of old Hollywood style sets.
 There's something quite La La Land about it, and while nostalgic, the song is warm and easy to drift along to.
-Our favourite bit is when Amber's guitar flies in from the ceiling.
-Amber's favourite bit is the fact that they had to re-sweep the beach after each take.
+Our favorite part is when Amber's guitar flies in from the ceiling.
+Amber's favorite part is the fact that they had to re-sweep the beach after each take.